Second scholarly publication (of two) from thesis work for Master of Environmental Studies degree:

 The arts have the power to evoke emotion experientially, spark dialogue, encourage innovative thinking, present diverse perspectives, cope with ambiguity and non-linearity, and significantly influence the development of cultural norms.
 Increasingly used as tools in social change agendas, the arts have been promoted as a critical component for achieving a sustainable future.
 Through a cultural and social geography lens, this study explores how music, as one of the arts, can be used to encourage pro-environmental behaviour.
 Using a non-probabilistic, purposive sampling technique, we asked musicians who contributed songs to the David Suzuki Foundation Playlist for the Planet (2011) to contemplate their environment-related music, in their particular performing contexts, in the light of musical ecocriticism and/or environmental education.
 The results show multivalent themes emerging around maintaining musical authenticity in both artistic output and off-stage pro-environmental behaviour, balancing environmental messaging with other components in the entertainment context, and the roles of time, place, and audiences.
 Music fans can be turned off by messaging that seems contrived, preachy, or overwhelming.
 The efficacy of a pro-environmental message can be profoundly influenced by perceptions of its sincerity, relevance, and artistic quality.

-The first journal article on the parameters of the music itself has been accepted as of Aug.
-1, 2017 at Environmental Education Research.
-Citation coming soon.
+Aug.
+1, 2017: The first journal article on the parameters of the music itself was accepted at Environmental Education Research (see above).